sthilton/AI-Avatar-Response-evaluations/Python Scripts/Instructions.md

     - Save these .txt files in the same file directory as your Python script.
 Or, modify the script to include your file path.
     - Replace 'Model answers.txt' and 'Trained answers.txt' in the scipt with the name of your text files.
     - Run the script to print the BLEU score for each sentence and the average BLEU score.
-    - Run the script to print precision, recall, and F1 scores for each answer, along with the average F1 score.

 5. **BERTScore Calculation:**